Ethan88/VMF/README.md

      * Tell them to back up their damn private keys *Lastly, have them send ETH to any or all of your six fund ETH addresses that you (as Fund Manager) entered upon when you created your fund.
 Remember to tell your investors that these ETH addresesses for A0, A1, A2, R, R0, and/or R1 correspond to risk level!

-#Fund composition and coin issuance
+# Fund composition and coin issuance
 Now that you have a fund and some investors, you'll need to take their money and give them back shares in your fund.
 These shares are represented by coins: the six actively managed tiers, corresponding with the types of wallet addresess you created: A0, A1, A2, R, R0, and R1.
 There are seven different kinds of coins for each fund, each representing a different level of risk.
-(The seventh, LX..., represents an average of the value of all.)
+(The seventh, LX, represents an "index," or moving average, of the value of all.)

+## A/R Tier Issuance
 As a fund manager, you may issue whatever combination number and type of coins you like right in the command line, representing whatever business activity you like for each tier -- just remember to sort them by risk.

+##LX Issuance
-LX coins are held in contract, and exchangeable only for underlying A/R coins (See the table below, and contract details further down.)
+Your fund may issue as many LX coins as it likes, with the same minimums and maxiumums as the other tiers.
+The difference is that **all LX coins are held in contract** and are put in circulation only once R-tier coins have been put up as collateral (See the table below, and more contract details and limits further down.)

 ##Choose your fund's risk profile
 Whatever business activities are creating your profits, rank them by riskiness into one of the categories below.
 Then decide what percentage of your total funding will go to each activity; that is, what mixture of coins you'd like to issue.
 Some people may only issue one tier of coins, while others will be active in all six tiers.